Danel Quartet

-The Danel Quartet is a French string quartet established in June 1991.
+The Danel Quartet (or Quatuor Danel) is a French/Belgian string quartet established in June 1991.
+Known for classical, early modern and contemporary repertoire, they tour internationally and have an extensive discography.
+They have both recorded and performed the first complete cycle of string quartets by Mieczysław Weinberg and have undertaken a complete cycle of the quartets of Dmitri Shostakovich as well.

 History

 The ensemble has worked with the Amadeus Quartet.
 For Shostakovich's complete string quartets, it worked with the Borodin Quartet and Fyodor Druzhinin of the Beethoven Quartet and also with Pierre Penassou and Walter Levin, both members of the LaSalle Quartet.
 The Danel Quartet performs the classical repertoire as well as contemporary music.
 They are specialized in the Russian repertoire.
 Their recordings of Shostakovich's and Weinberg's quartets (world premiere) are a reference.

 Since 2005, the Danel Quartet has been "Quartet in Residence" at the University of Manchester, and since 2016, in residence at TivoliVredenburg, Utrecht.
-From 2019 to 2021, they will be in residence at the Wigmore Hall for a complete double of Shostakovich and Weinberg's string quartets.
+From 2019 to 2021, they were in residence at the Wigmore Hall for a complete double of Shostakovich and Weinberg's string quartets.

+During the Bruckner Year 2024, the Danel Quartet performed on 1 October an integral of the compositions for string quartet, which Anton Bruckner composed between 1861 and 1863 during his lessons with Otto Kitzler – including a premiere of the Six Scherzos for string quartet, WAB 209.